qawsedrg/yolov3_yolov4_tensorflow/README.md

 ### 3. Weights conversion

-Weights can be downloaded here: 链接: https://pan.baidu.com/s/12Li_AZrZbGAs2642jjeOhw  密码: nkd2
+Weights can be downloaded here: link: https://pan.baidu.com/s/12Li_AZrZbGAs2642jjeOhw  passwaord: nkd2

 Place the weights file in the correspond directory in `./data/` and run the correspond conversion script, the converted ckpt file will be saved to the save directory.